TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 "...
 Fortunately, I studied hydroponics.
 I can make a primitive version, but it'll require some testing of multiple batches of crops."

 '...
 Which means we're still back to the issue at hand.
 Food in the short-term.
-It's unlikely I'll grow these in one month's time,' Josee laid back at her table.
+It's unlikely I'll grow these in one month's time' Josee laid back at her table.

 As she thought of many possibilities, an idea suddenly came to her mind.